Platelet Rich Plasma (PRP) Injection

 First, the clinician who will be performing your injection will give you a call to discuss the procedure and make sure it’s the correct treatment for you based upon your condition and symptoms.
 They will also screen you for any medical conditions which would prevent you having the treatment.
 For safety reasons your clinician may recommend delaying your injection until consent has been obtained from your GP if there are any concerns regarding your general medical condition.

 There are a few things you also need to be aware of in preparation for the day of the treatment such as keeping yourself well hydrated.
 The appointment will last around 30 minutes in total.
-First the clinician will draw some blood, usually from vein in your arm.
+First the clinician will draw some blood, usually from a vein in your arm.
 Then the PRP needs to be prepared by spinning the blood in a centrifuge which takes around 10 minutes.
 The clinician will then inject the PRP using ultrasound guidance into the joint or tendon to be treated.
 An ultrasound scan is used to find out more about the condition of the joint or tendon and also to deliver the injection more precisely.
 Most injections are quick and easy to perform.

-A significant portion of patients will experience some pain for a week or two after the injection.
+Some patients will experience some pain for a week or two after the injection.
 This is known as ‘post injection flare’ and is usually nothing to be concerned about.
 It certainly does not mean that the PRP injection will not be helpful for you once the initial discomfort has settled.
 We try to avoid the use of local anaesthetic if at all possible so the injection site itself can feel a little sore for a day or two.

 You may wish to consider arrangements for getting home after your injection, because the joint or tendon can be painful so it may not be appropriate or practical to drive home after the injection.